 Monetary donations are always welcome and will be used to help with the protection of predators in Botswana.
 If you are interested in volunteering, the trust would love to have you on board.
 Lastly, becoming a member gives you exclusive access to updates about the work that we do, as well as how you can help us conserve Botswana’s predators.

-Do you want to support the work of Botswana Predator Conservation Trust to protect African predators through their research and coaching programs?
-Then click on the donate button and go to their website.
+Do you want to support the work of Botswana Predator Conservation (now operating under the Wild Entrust nonprofit) to protect African predators through their research and coaching programs?
+Visit their website to learn more or donate.

 Related Resources